 Water: While this can vary based on the individual athlete, the type and duration of exercise, and the conditions (temperature and humidity), a good rule of thumb is to drink 16 to 24 ounces of water for every pound lost during physical activity.
 Eating watery foods (like fruits and vegetables) along with salty ones can help replace lost fluids and electrolytes quickly.
 Remember though that perfect post-workout hydration can’t instantly make up for poor hydration before and during exercise.

 Rest: Possibly the most difficult of the three to do in our go-go-go world, the importance of proper rest for young athletes (and anyone) cannot be understated.
 While experts recommend that adolescents get 8.5-9.25 hours of sleep a night, most only average 7-7.25 hours.
 Lack of sleep doesn’t just make kids cranky and unfocused, it lengthens the amount of time their body needs to properly recover, lowers their immune system, depletes their bone density, and increases unhealthy weight gain.
-To help your athletes establish a strong sleep cycle, check out these six ways for athletes to improve their sleep.

 Taking 10-15 minutes after a game, or just a few times per week at any time, can make a world of difference in how fast the body recovers from strenuous exercise.
 While static stretching (where you hold a particular stretch without moving) isn’t the best idea right before exercising, it is ideal afterwards before soreness begins to set in.
 Depending on your athlete’s’ sport, stretching should be incorporated into a light cool-down routine that involves light aerobic activity (like jogging), too.